-Gunbot's AutoConfig is powerful for on-the-fly decision-making based on market data and internal states.
-However, sometimes you may need to incorporate external information or custom datasets into your filter logic.
-AutoConfig facilitates this through the acUserData.json file, whose contents are made available to custom JavaScript filters via the this.userData context variable.
+Gunbot's AutoConfig supports on-the-fly decisions based on market data and internal states.
+When you need external information or custom datasets in filter logic, use acUserData.json.
+Its contents are available to custom JavaScript filters via the this.userData context variable.

 Nearly every option that follows can be set without editing files by hand.

-The acUserData.json file is a simple yet powerful mechanism for injecting your own data into AutoConfig.
+The acUserData.json file is the bridge for injecting your own data into AutoConfig.

-1. Creation: You manually create this file in the root directory of your Gunbot installation (the same place where config.js and autoconfig.json reside).
+- Creation: Create the file in the root directory of your Gunbot installation (the same place where

-2. Format: It must be a valid JSON file.
-You can structure the data within it using any valid JSON constructs: objects, arrays, strings, numbers, booleans.
+config.jsandautoconfig.jsonreside). - Format: It must be valid JSON.
+Use any valid JSON constructs: objects, arrays, strings, numbers, booleans.

 Example acUserData.json content: